mixu/nwm/readme.md

 Some tips for running nwm in a VM:

 - If you use VMware Workstation, you have to start vmware-user manually for multi-monitor support via Xinerama after starting nwm.
-- If you use VirtualBox, you have to use xrandr manually for multi-monitor support (e.g. randr --output VBOX0 --auto --left-of VBOX1)
+- If you use VirtualBox, you have to use xrandr manually for multi-monitor support (e.g. xrandr --output VBOX0 --auto --left-of VBOX1).

+VirtualBox sometimes gets your virtual screen sizes wrong.
+If this happens, you need to rerun xrandr, otherwise Xinerama reports the starting index of your second display incorrectly.
+You can see this by running xrandr:

+    VBOX0 connected 1440x900+0+0 0mm x 0mm
+    VBOX1 connected 2560x1440+2560+0 0mm x 0mm
+                              !!!!

+The display VBOX1 is marked as starting at x=2560 even though VBOX0 ends at 1440.
+This was because VirtualBox resized the VBOX0 screen incorrectly when you ran xrandr.
+This is a VirtualBox bug, not a nwm one.

 # Running under a secondary X11 server (Xephyr)